oracle/cloudtestdrive/DataScience/lab100/bonus01.md

 oci data-science model get-artifact-content --model-id <MODEL_OCID> --file model1.0.zip
 ```

 Replace the **MODEL_OCID** with the one you copy from the previous step.
-The command below will download the model into the ZIP file called **model1.0.zip**. `Notice that all the files in the Cloud Shell will be persistet across regions.
+The command below will download the model into the ZIP file called **model1.0.zip**. `Notice that all the files in the Cloud Shell will be persisted across regions.
 To download the model however you have to be within the same region where the model was build.`

 Unzip the file and go into the `fn-model` folder.